Variety may be the spice in many aspects of our lives but not when it comes to training.

 Your body doesn’t like adding muscle tissue, which is why it’ll opt for neural gains over muscular gains initially.

-Once you’ve made these adaptations, your body has no choice but to add muscle mass when you continue to progressively overload a movement (providing sufficient food intake is there).
+Once you’ve made these adaptations, your body has no choice but to add muscle mass when you continue to progressively overload a movement (providing you are eating the right amounts).

 If you look over my training logs over the past year or so, you’ll see the same exercises crop up every week: floor presses, bent over rows, chins, RDLs, leg presses etc.

 If you look at the training logs of the best bodybuilders in the world, you’ll see the same thing.
-The same movements performed week in, week out for years one end.
+The same movements performed week in, week out for years on end.

-For clients of mine, if you’re wondering why I rarely, if ever, completely overhaul your programme and keep the same exercises in most of the time, it’s for this very reason.
+For our RNTers, if you’re wondering why I rarely, if ever, completely overhaul your programme and keep the same exercises in most of the time, it’s for this very reason.